martin-endress/interactive_privacyscanner/README.md

 ### Guacamole

-### Python

 ### System Files

-Following system files from `/system_files` must be moved or linked to specific locations:
+Following `/system_files` must be moved or linked to specific locations:

 Systemd files must be linked in `/etc/systemd/system`: